top of page

 • Narrative compositions suspended between realism and dream logic

-• Human presence depicted as fragile, luminous, and quietly defiant
+• Human presence rendered as fragile, luminous, and quietly resistant

-Contemporary fine-art photographer and visual director working between London and Europe, and the creator of the visual genre Dystopian Romanticism™.
+Contemporary fine-art photographer and visual director working between London and Europe, and creator of Dystopian Romanticism™.

 image of Tunde Valiszka the founder of Dystopian Romanticism™